 The cornerstone of our program is the award-winning PhiladelphiaNeighborhoods.com, located at our Multimedia Urban Reporting Lab at Temple’s Center City campus across from Philadelphia’s City Hall.
 Here, our students experience 21st century journalism in a mutlimedia newsroom emphasizing neighborhood reporting.
 Students fan out over the city to find unique stories not covered by anyone else.
 In 2012, PN.com won three national journalism awards for best college news site.

 We are just one of two Pennsylvania programs meeting professional standards of the Accrediting Council on Education in Journalism and Mass Communications.
 This status means we are recognized that our program emphasizes small, hands-on classes, accomplished faculty and forward-thinking curriculum (and the technology to support it) which prepares students for the journalism world of tomorrow, not just today, with attention to diversity and commitment to a strong liberal arts foundation.
-Ninety-one percent of freshmen journalism students in 2011 returned in 2012.
-The six-year graduation rate for journalism students who began in 2006 was 72%.

 Our full-time faculty members are leaders in journalism education, research and practice, including one Temple Great Teacher Award winner, four Temple Lindback Teaching Award winners and five School of Media and Communication Distinguished Teaching Award winners.
 Complementing our full-time faculty are a number of adjunct faculty who are professional journalists working in one of the top media markets in the country.